0xProject/0x-docs/docs/developer-resources/faqs-and-troubleshooting.md

 <summary>What are the differences when quoting by sellAmount and buyAmount</summary>

 - If `sellToken` is utilized, then any unused `sellToken` will be refunded to the user.
 - When `buyAmount` is used, the only guarantee is that **at least** the amount specified is bought.
-0xAPI will not terminate early in the case where one order fills at a better price, so the user can in effect over buy the specified amount.
+0xAPI will not terminate early in the case where one order fills at a better price, so the user can in effect go over buy the specified amount.
 This is somewhat amplified by usage of `slippagePercentage` which underestimates the on-chain price by a percentage.

 Also, some liquidity sources do not enable querying by `buyAmount` (i.e Kyber), these sources are ignored when quoting for `buyAmounts`